 - Control who has access to balances and who can modify them.

 - Once the information has been reconciled, it can be kept or deleted.

 - One-step bank transfers can be made using General Ledger.

 A bank reconciliation is a process that banks use to reconcile the accounts of their customers.
 This means that the bank can confirm that the balances in each account are accurate.
 Reconciling a customer’s account can prevent possible financial problems and help to ensure that the customer’s money is being used for its intended purpose.

-If you are reconcile in Sage 50 with your bank, there are a few steps that you will need to take.
+If you are reconciling in Sage 50 with your bank, there are a few steps that you will need to take.